Managing and deploying Puppet code

 Configure Code Manager (recommended) or r10k.

 Deploy environments.
 With Code Manager, either set up a deployment trigger (recommended), or plan to trigger your deployment from the command line, which is useful for initial configuration.
-If you are using r10k alone, you'll run it from the command line whenever you want to deploy.
+If you are using r10k alone, run it from the command line whenever you want to deploy.

 The following sections go into detail about setting up and using Code Manager and r10k.